wyppeter/bbum/README.md

 ## Description

-Standard multiple testing correction methods cannot directly handle datasets that contain a background secondary signal confounding the primary signal of interest.
+Standard multiple testing correction methods are not sufficient to directly handle datasets that contain a background secondary signal confounding the primary signal of interest.
 This package describes and applies the bi-beta-uniform mixture (BBUM) model to adjust p values.
 It allows a modified estimation of false discovery rate (FDR) that takes into consideration the secondary signal in the background that needs to be excluded.

 BBUM requires two datasets or one dataset split into two subsets.
-One set (**signal set**, or **sample set**) contains a mixture of the desired primary signal points, secondary signal points, and null data points in some distribution.
-The other set (**background set**) contains a mixture of data points in an analogous distribution, except from the primary signal.
+One set (*signal set*, or *sample set*) contains a mixture of the desired primary signal points, secondary signal points, and null data points in some distribution.
+The other set (*background set*) contains a mixture of data points in an analogous distribution, except from the primary signal.
 This allows the modeling of the background distribution using the background set to assess the signal set under FDR.

 ------------------------------------------------------------------------